 The video here addresses the 27-question quiz that will open from 24 September until midnight Sunday, 27.

+Welcome to Nonwestern Literature.
+Each week, I will post a new video, sometimes more than a video for the quiz.
+Remember to take seriously both the quizzes and the discussion threads; and pace yourself with the reading.
 We will spend two weeks on Linda Hogan's novel.
 Get familiar with all the characters, for they all interact in this tragic mystery narrative based on actual events.
+This video offers an introduction to the class and a few words about our first mystery novel.

+Here you will find information about Quiz 4 and your upcoming midterm examination.
 Before you take the quiz, please watch the following video that covers in twenty minutes the twenty-five questions--you will have until midnight Sunday, September 13, too complete the quiz:

 Do not mind my green hair I got colored for Dr. Seuss a few years ago!